maximilian-gelbrecht/QG3.jl/docs/src/index.md

 This package provides a Julia implementation of the [Marshall, Molteni Quasigeostrophic Atmsopheric Model in three layers](https://journals.ametsoc.org/view/journals/atsc/50/12/1520-0469_1993_050_1792_taduop_2_0_co_2.xml).
 It runs on CPU or CUDA GPUs and is differentiable via Zygote.jl.

-The model is solved with a pseudo-spectral approach on a gaussian grid with approatiate spherical harmonics transforms defined.
+The model is solved with a pseudo-spectral approach on a Gaussian grid with approatiate spherical harmonics transforms defined.
 Example scripts are provided in the `examples` folder.

 Install e.g. via `]add https://github.com/maximilian-gelbrecht/QG3.jl.git` and test the installation with `]test QG3`